JSSatchell/HyperSearch/README.md

 A new .csv file with the name of the active category will be created.

-_NOTE: At the moment, the resulting CSV file cannot be imported via the **Import CSV** function listed above.
-Also, if a .csv file with the name of the current category already exists, the links will be added to the end of that file._
+_NOTE: At the moment, the resulting CSV file cannot be imported via the **Import CSV** function listed above._

 [^ TOP ^](https://github.com/JSSatchell/HyperSearch#hypersearch)